< Terug naar resultaten

 • 4

-Drive to Agra via Fatehpur Sikri.
+Drive to Agra via Fatehpur Sikri

-We begin the day by driving to Agra via the deserted ancient city of Fatehpur Sikri.
-Formally the capital of the Mughal Empire, this wonderfully preserved 'ghost town' was constructed by Emperor Akbar between 1570 and 1585 and reflects his ideals in art, religion and architecture.
+We begin by driving to Agra via the deserted ancient city of Fatehpur Sikri.
+Formally the capital of the Mughal empire, this wonderfully preserved ghost town was constructed by Emperor Akbar between 1570 and 1585 and reflects his ideals in art, religion and architecture.
 This impressive and well-preserved citadel became his capital in 1571, after the blessing of a local Moslem holy man correctly predicted the birth of a longed-for son, his successor the Emperor Jehangir.
-The mosque, designed to hold ten thousand worshippers, the palaces, residences and halls of audience are all of decorative red sandstone.
-But this magnificence only lasted 14 years, as in 1584 Akbar left Fatehpur Sikri to secure his outlying territories, leaving this city much as we see it today.
-The site is one of the most atmospheric in northern India and its position on a ridge overlooking the modern village below, and its wonderful state of preservation give us with a taste of this city's majestic past.Comfortable Hotel
+The mosque, designed to hold 10,000 worshippers, the palaces, residences and halls of audience are built in decorative red sandstone.
+Akbar soon left Fatehpur Sikri to secure his outlying territories, leaving this city much as we see it today.
+The site is one of the most atmospheric in northern India and its position on a ridge overlooking the modern village below, and its wonderful state of preservation, give us a taste of its majestic past.
+Accommodation: Taj Vilas (or similar)

 • 5

-A very early start to see the incredible spectacle of the sunrise over the Taj.
-The Moghul Emperor Shah Jahan in memory of his beloved wife, Mumtaz Mahal, who died in 1631, built the beautiful white marble Taj Mahal.
-The Taj is serenely beautiful and never fails to amaze a first time visitor; the white marble exterior changes colour according to the position of the sun and is matched by the rich interior detail.
-Within striking distance is the imposing Red Fort of Akbar, whose mighty sandstone walls enclose the beautiful white marble Pearl Mosque and the palaces, halls, courtyards and fountains of his sons and successors, Jehangir and Shah Jahan.
+Rise very early before breakfast to see the incredible spectacle of sunrise over the Taj Mahal – an experience you’re never likely to forget.
+The Moghul Emperor Shah Jahan built the landmark in memory of his beloved wife, Mumtaz Mahal, who died in 1631.
+The New World Wonder is serenely beautiful and never fails to amaze; the white-marble exterior changes colour according to the position of the sun and is made even more beautiful by the rich interior detail.
+Within striking distance is the imposing Red Fort of Akbar, whose mighty sandstone walls enclose the white-marble Pearl Mosque and the palaces, halls, courtyards and fountains of his sons and successors, Jehangir and Shah Jahan.
 It is here that the latter spent his last years, imprisoned by his own son Aurangzeb.
-Agra also offers a wide variety of handicrafts including jewellery, inlaid and carved marble, carpets and clothes and there should be time for some shopping.
-In the evening we make our way to Tundla station to catch our overnight train to Varanasi.Sleeper Train
+Agra is also a hub for a wide variety of handicrafts including inlaid and carved marble, carpets and clothes and there should be time for shopping.
+In the evening, we head to Tundla station to catch our overnight train to Varanasi – an excellent opportunity to experience the famed railways of India and interact with the local people.
+Accommodation: Sleeper train

 • 6